micmejia/bible-dump/NKJV/Jude/Jude 1.md

 to execute judgment on all, to convict all who are ungodly among them of all their ungodly deeds which they have committed in an ungodly way, and of all the harsh things which ungodly sinners have spoken against Him." ## Apostates Predicted

 ###### 16
-These are grumblers, complainers, walking according to their own lusts; and they mouth great swelling _words_, flattering people to gain advantage.
+These are grumblers, complainers, walking according to their own lusts; and they mouth great swelling words, flattering people to gain advantage.

 ###### 17
 But you, beloved, remember the words which were spoken before by the apostles of our Lord Jesus Christ: